helix-collective/hx-deploy-tool/docs/installation.md

 [ToolConfig][toolconfig-adl] ADL type (ADL is the [Algebraic Data Language][adl]).
 [An example configuration file can be found at: ](docs/example_deploy.json)

-Additionally, aws credentials must be supplied and will be expected at $HOME/.aws/credentials
+Additionally, aws credentials must be supplied and will be expected at either:
+$HOME/.aws/credentials file
+standard environment variables
+EC2 instance metadata

 [releases]:https://github.com/helix-collective/hx-deploy-tool/releases